jasonyao218/musician_finder/README.md

-# musician_finder
-CS411 Project
+<h1>Musician Finder </h1>
+<h3>CS411 Project - Group 10 </h3>
+<p>Team Members: Erica Wivagg, Luke Rosenfeld, Jason Yao, and Kobe Cheng</p>

+<h5>To run this app:</h5>
-To run this app, go to /nodestuff/web-api-auth-examples/authorization_code and run "node app.js" from the command line.
+<p>Go to /nodestuff/web-api-auth-examples/authorization_code and run "node app.js" from the command line.</p>

-This will get the app running on localhost:8888.
-Enter localhost:8888 into your favorite web browser, and the site will appear.
+<p>This will get the app running on localhost:8888.
+Enter localhost:8888 into your favorite web browser, and the site will appear. </p>

-Note: I have aborted using meteor for this, because it seemed to be interfering with running the app through node.
-Node allows for more flexibility than meteor, anyways.
-So as for now, the folder "musician_proj" is outdated and not being used.
-All currently relevant files are in "nodestuff".

-**Assignment 3**
-All files for problems 1-4 can be found in the Assignment-3 folder.
-For problem 5, follow the steps above to run the app.
+<h5>About Musician Finder</h5>
+<p>The purpose of musician finder is to make it easier to search for and find information about your favorite artists.
+The app connects with the Spotify and EchoNest APIs to search for and display artist information, popular tracks, and blog posts and reviews.
+Users log in with their existing Spotify account, to avoid the hassle of creating a separate account.
+They are able to use their Spotify account information while logged in.</p>
+<p>Once logged in, autheticated users are able to search for information about a musician and view the provided Spotify bio and popular tracks.
+They can also see reviews and blog post about their chosen artists, which are sourced from EchoNest.
+Combining all these features into one web app makes it easier for users to get all the info about the artist they are looking for because everything is in one place!</p>